iconoclasthero/mpdtags/README.md

 # mpdtags

-A small utility to fetch MPD song metadata, with optional socket fallback for local files.
+A small utility to fetch song metadata from the MPD database, with optional socket fallback for local files.

 ## Usage